 What is Copilot?

 Backed by the prestigious startup accelerator, Y Combinator, Copilot is a modern client portal software designed for freelancers, agencies, startups, and anyone looking to impress their clients with a customizable client experience.

 Thousands of entrepreneurs use Copilot to start, run, and grow their businesses — from marketing agencies to accounting firms.

 If you’re looking for a one-stop solution for running your business, and want to have the freedom to integrate with third-party tools, this is a platform you should consider.

 Copilot is the newer platform out there for client communications and management — making it have features that fit into the modern era of digital businesses.

 While most client portal software focuses on bringing all functionality into one platform, Copilot takes a slightly different approach.

-Sure, Copilot gives you everything you need to run your service business.
-But if you want to use third-party services like Airtable for project tracking, Zapier for automation, Calendly for booking calls, Quickbooks online for expenses, or even DocuSign for contracts, you have the ability to embed all of these tools into your client portal.
+With Copilot, you have the ability to embed third-party services like Airtable for project tracking, Zapier for automation, Calendly and Google Calendar for booking calls, Quickbooks online for expenses, or even DocuSign for contracts directly into your client portals, giving you an edge over other service providers in your industry.